2024-25

 The goal was to give the banking partner two things:

-• Scientific evidence demonstrating the impact of this moderating variable
+• Scientific evidence on the role of self-efficacy as a moderating variable

-• Concrete recommendations for improving sampling practices in UX research
+• Concrete recommendations for making sampling practices more nuanced in future studies

 Process and Methods